 Video games are another powerful way to transmit Indigenous language and knowledge to the younger generation.
 The WA game Tjinari teaches words and stories from the Nganyatjarra language in the Western Desert.

-Inviting Australia to share in Indigenous culture
+Inviting Australia to share in Indigenous Language and culture

 Digital resources like these are about more than just language preservation or gaining acceptance.
 As Tyson puts it, “We don’t need anybody’s acceptance.
 We’re fine as we are.”